What Are the Warning Signs After Tummy Tuck Recovery?Body Plastic Surgery

 Third and fourth week after tummy tuck

-Almost three to four weeks after a tummy tuck, you can have a regular diet and exercise just as before.
+Almost three to four weeks after the tummy tuck, you can have a regular diet and exercise as before.
 However, avoiding strenuous exercises such as weightlifting and mountain climbing is suggested for at least six weeks after the surgery.
-Also, it's better to wear a compression garment for a month after the operation to achieve your desired contour.
+Also, wearing a compression garment for a month after the operation is better for achieving your desired contour.
+Although your pain should be gone by the fourth week, you may still experience discomfort when getting up from bed, sitting straight, or driving.
+Therefore, avoid long trips and sitting for hours.

 Do's and Don'ts After Abdominoplasty Surgery